 The Tennessee State Library and Archives offers regular content-based, primary source workshops for educators.
 If you would like to have the Library & Archives provide professional development for educators in your community, please contact Kelly Wilkerson at 615-253-3469 or by email at Kelly.Wilkerson@tn.gov.

-To Register: Registration information is located below.
-Simply click on the location you are interested in attending and follow the prompts to register.
+To Register: Choose the appropriate location for you below and follow the link to register.

 This workshop series is funded in part by the National Historical Publications and Records Commission (NHPRC), a division of the National Archives.
 Learn more about NHPRC at https://www.archives.gov/nhprc.